 [Read: How to Keep Heart Stroke at Bay]

-Heart blockage does not always require treatment, unless there are serious symptoms.
+Heart blockage does not always require treatment, unless there are some serious symptoms.
 Most cases of acquired heart block need to receive treatment, which is either a case of Mobitz type 2 second degree heart block or third degree heart block.
 The treatment options of symptomatic heart blockage include:

 Transcutaneous pacing (TCP)